How to Start a Restaurant. The Ultimate Guide to Opening a Restaurant

 Marketing plan covering all your activities on attracting customers: digital marketing, PR, social media, promotions, customer loyalty programs, etc.

-Sales plan including your pricing strategy and how you plan to perpetuate good sales figures.
+Sales plan including your menu pricing strategy and how you plan to perpetuate good sales figures.

 A business plan serves to help bring in restaurant investors, secure funding, set organizational goals, and drive your restaurant forward.
-Business owners should use their where flexibility and consistent referencing will allow you to rely on this plan for years.
+Business owners should use their plan as a living document where flexibility and consistent referencing will allow you to rely on this plan for years.
 Ongoing use of the document that got you started will help keep your restaurant on track for controlled growth, healthy finances, and authenticity to your original concept.

 4. Find the right location for your restaurant